Ronaldo Vieira (footballer, born 1998)

-Born in Guinea-Bissau, and also holding Portuguese nationality, he is an England U21 international.
+Born in Guinea-Bissau, and also holding Portuguese nationality, he was an England U21 international before switching to Guinea-Bissau.

 Club career

 Early career

 Vieira was raised in Portugal, where he signed for the academy at S.L.
 Benfica, the club he supported.
 He left Portugal in 2011 in search of more job opportunities for his family in England.

 Vieira began playing football in England when local coach Mark Bryden asked him to sign for Whitley Bay Boys Club, a local team near Newcastle.
-Vieira then moved to Yorkshire and played two seasons in the Huddersfield Junior Football League for Batley Phoenix under the tutelage of tactical magician Tony Shuttleworth.
+Vieira then moved to Yorkshire and played two seasons in the Huddersfield Junior Football League for Batley Phoenix under the tutelage of coach Tony Shuttleworth.
 Vieira also had unsuccessful trials at Premier League sides Manchester City and Hull City.